nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * `find John` returns `john` and `John Doe`
 * `find alex david` returns `Alex Yeoh`, `David Li`<br>
   ![result for 'find alex david'](images/findAlexDavidResult.png)

-### Scheduling a makeup lesson : `makeup`

-Schedules a makeup lesson for the specified student in the student directory.

-Format: `makeup INDEX dt/DATE st/START_TIME et/END_TIME`

-* Schedules the makeup lesson for the student at the specified `INDEX`.
-The index refers to the index number shown in the displayed student list.
-The index **must be a positive integer** 1, 2, 3, …​
-* `DATE` must be in the format `DD-MM-YYYY`.
-* `START_TIME` and `END_TIME` must be in 24-hour format, and `START_TIME` must be before `END_TIME`

-Examples:
-* `makeup 1 dt/25-12-2022 st/12:00 et/14:00` Schedules a makeup lesson on 25th December 2022, 12-2pm for the 1st student.

 ### Deleting a student : `delete`